davidsbond/forcelog/README.md

 # ForceLog

 ForceLog is a structured logger for Salesforce Apex that is extensible to suit various log formats and providers.
+It provides two loggers, `ForceLog.Logger` (for handling logs on an individual level) and `ForceLog.BulkLogger` (for handling logs in bulk).

 [![CircleCI](https://circleci.com/gh/davidsbond/forcelog/tree/master.svg?style=shield)](https://circleci.com/gh/davidsbond/forcelog/tree/master)

-## Example
+## ForceLog.Logger Example

 ```apex
 private ForceLog.Logger log = new ForceLog.Logger('myClassName');